dmartinol/application-exporter/README.md

 * Export configuration in configurable format (text or CSV)
 * Run as a script or a REST service (`POST` to `/inventory` endpoint)
 * Run as a standalone executable or in OpenShift containerized environment (REST service only)
+* Expose metrics to Prometheus monitoring when running in OpenShift

 Sample output in CSV format without the resource configuration and usage data: